 The Commission is composed of a Chairman, who serves on a full-time basis, and two Commissioners, who serve on a part-time basis.
 They are appointed by the President for fixed terms of office, normally three years, and are confirmed by the United States Senate.
 On November 15, 2010, President Obama nominated Timothy J. Feighery to serve as Chairman, and on March 10, 2011, the Senate confirmed his nomination.
 On March 21, 2011, he was sworn in as Chairman.
-Commissioner Rafael E. Martinez, whose term expired on September 30, 2010, continued in office through the entirety of 2011.
-He may continue in office until a successor to his position is confirmed by the Senate.
-Professor Anuj C. Desai was nominated on April 7, 2011, as a successor to Commissioner Stephen C. King, who resigned on May 29, 2009; as of the end of 2011, Professor Desai's nomination was still pending in the Senate.
-(On March 29, 2012, the Senate confirmed Professor Desai's nomination.)
+Commissioner Rafael E. Martinez, whose term expired on September 30, 2010, continued in office through 2012.
+He may continue in office until the Senate confirms a successor to his position.
+Professor Anuj C. Desai was nominated on April 7, 2011.
+The Senate confirmed his nomination on March 29, 2012, and on April 6, 2012, he was sworn in as a Commissioner.
+On September 19, 2012, President Obama nominated Sylvia M. Becker to succeed Commissioner Martinez.
+As of the end of 2012, Ms. Becker's nomination was still pending.

 The Chairman and Commissioners are responsible for adjudicating claims and issuing decisions.
 The Chairman is vested with sole administrative authority for the Commission, while the Department of Justice is responsible for providing administrative support services to the agency.
 The Commission employs a small staff of legal and administrative personnel.
+On December 31, 2012, Jaleh F. Barrett retired as Chief Counsel after 22 years of service.